TheJacksonLaboratory/diachromatic/docs/mapping.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hi-C fragments arise from cross-linked chromatin passing through three successive experimental processing steps:
-restriction digest, re-ligation and shearing (see illustration below).
+*restriction digest*, *re-ligation* and *shearing* (see illustration below).
 Different fragments differ with regard to their
 formation history.

 .. figure:: img/fragment_formation.png
     :align: center

-For Hi-C, cross-linked chromatin is digested, which results in restriction fragments whose ends re-ligate and thereby form
+For Hi-C, cross-linked chromatin is digested using one or more restriction enzymes,
-ligation junctions.
+which results in restriction fragments whose ends re-ligate thereby forming ligation junctions.
 The shearing step further increases the diversity of fragments by introducing DNA breakpoints representing a second type
 of ends in addition those introduced by digestion.
 Fragment ends corresponding to restriction enzyme cutting sites are generally referred to as *dangling ends* because